Salmon Habitat Restoration Program (SHaRP)

 - Attending community events and hosting activities

-Every year we hire Surrey high school students who are passionate about the outdoors and eager to share their environmental interest with the community.
-Surrey students currently in Grades 11 and 12 are eligible to apply.
-Candidates are selected based on experience and their enthusiasm about Surrey's environment.
-The employment period is July 2 to August 26, 2020 working 7 hours per day, 5 days a week.
-The hourly wage is $15.75.
+Every year we hire Surrey high school students who are passionate about the outdoors and eager to share their environmental interests with the community.
+We select candidates based on experience and their enthusiasm for Surrey's environment.
+Surrey students currently in Grades 10, 11 and 12 can apply.

 “It feels great when people come to our tent who never knew about Surrey’s salmon habitats but are eager to learn.
 It feels great to know that you made a difference.” – Crew Member